raspberrypilearning/build-crumble-motor-buggy/en/step_3.md

-## Making your buggy
+## Make your buggy

 --- task ---

-The first step is to find, or make, your chassis that will be the base for your gear motors and hold the electronics.
+The first step is to find, or make, the chassis that will be the base for your gear motors and hold the electronics.

 ![A cardboard box for a chassis](images/makeBuggy_chassis.png)